PHOTOGRAPHY GUIDELINES FOR CONTRIBUTORS

 - Be imaginative.
 Think outside the nautical box.

-- Think ahead.
-Even if you don't have an article, good cover images are always cheerfully received and considered.
+- Even if you don't have an article to go with it, a, good cover image is always cheerfully received and considered.

 - We don't print racing photos or wooden boats on our covers.
 Those confuse potential subscribers about what our magazine's all about.